Myth-OS/MythOS-Documentation/Specification.md

 ### Technical Architecture

-MythOS will be established on distributed network technology (most likely either EOS, Holochain, or IOTA as the main platform, and IPFS for content storage).
+MythOS will be established on distributed network technology (EOS or Holochain, and IPFS for content storage).

 - agent-based
 - decentralized and/or distributed